UdaykumarJewoor/learn-multi-thread/README.md

-Multithreading and Concurrency

-This repository contains simple examples to help you understand how multithreading and concurrency work in Java.
-Even though the code is in Java, the ideas apply to most programming languages.

-This project is still being updated.

-About this Repository

-I created this repository as a personal reference for learning how to build fast, scalable, and thread-safe applications.
-It collects the basic concepts, common patterns, and performance techniques used in multithreading.

-1. Creating Threads

-This section covers different ways to create and run threads:

-Using the Thread class and Runnable

-Creating a custom Thread class

-Setting an UncaughtExceptionHandler

-A simple case study where two threads try to break a vault password while another thread tries to catch them

-2. Thread Coordination

-Examples that show how threads interact and how to control them:

-Handling and checking interrupts

-Using daemon threads

-Using join to wait for a thread to complete

-3. Performance Improvements

-Basic performance terms:

-Latency: time taken to complete one task

-Throughput: tasks completed per time unit

-Reducing Latency

-Includes an example using image recoloring to compare sequential and multithreaded execution.

-Improving Throughput

-Shows how thread pools help reuse threads and handle many tasks efficiently.
-Also includes an HTTP server example that uses a thread pool for heavy CPU work.

-4. Sharing Data Between Threads

-Covers safe ways to share data:

-Synchronized (Monitors)

-Synchronizing entire methods

-Synchronizing only specific code blocks (critical sections)

-Explanation of reentrant behavior

-Atomic Operations

-Most primitives are atomic except long and double

-volatile can make long and double safe

-Reference assignments are atomic

-Measuring Code Performance

-How to measure execution time of operations when running in production-like conditions.

-5. Race Conditions and Data Races

-Explains when race conditions occur:

-Multiple threads access the same resource

-At least one modifies it

-Timing affects correctness

-Also explains how compilers and CPUs can reorder instructions, which can lead to data races without proper synchronization.

-6. Deadlocks

-Explains how deadlocks occur and ways to prevent them by controlling lock order and avoiding circular waits.

-7. Advanced Locking
-Reentrant Locks

-Offer more control than synchronized, such as checking lock ownership and waiting threads.

-Read/Write Locks

-Useful when many threads read data but only a few modify it.

-Example

-Shows a UI thread that reads data while a worker thread writes to the same shared resource.

-8. Inter-Thread Communication

-Ways threads communicate:

-Semaphores

-Condition variables

-Producer–consumer example using wait and notify, including back-pressure logic for matrix multiplication

-9. Lock-Free Techniques

-Java provides lock-free atomic classes:

-AtomicInteger

-AtomicLong

-AtomicReference

-Includes an example of a lock-free stack which performs better than a blocking stack in many cases.
+# Multithreading and Concurrency (Java)

+This repository contains simple and practical examples to help you understand multithreading and concurrency in Java.
+All examples are clear and beginner-friendly.

+This project is still being updated and more examples will be added over time.

+---

+## Overview

+This repository will help you learn:

+- How to create threads in different ways
+- How threads work together
+- How to avoid common multithreading problems
+- How to improve performance using threads
+- How to safely share data between threads
+- How to use Java’s concurrency tools

+---

+## Basics (Creating Threads)

+- **Thread with Runnable**
+  Demonstrates how to create and run a thread using a Runnable.

+- **Custom Thread class**
+  Shows how to extend the Thread class to create your own thread behavior.

+- **UncaughtExceptionHandler**
+  Explains how to catch errors that occur inside a thread.

+- **Bank Robbery Example**
+  A simple example where two threads try to guess a password while another thread monitors them.

+---

+## Thread Coordination

+Examples that show how threads interact and wait for each other:

+- **Interrupts**
+  How to stop long-running threads safely.

+- **Manual interrupt checking**
+  Useful for loops or tasks that do not throw InterruptedException.

+- **Daemon threads**
+  Threads that run in the background and stop automatically when the application ends.

+- **join()**
+  Allows one thread to wait until another thread completes.

+---

+## Performance Optimization

+### Performance Concepts

+- **Latency**
+  Time taken to complete one task.

+- **Throughput**
+  Number of tasks completed in a specific time period.

+### Examples

+- **Image Processing**
+  Shows the difference between single-thread and multi-thread performance.

+- **HTTP Server with Thread Pool**
+  Demonstrates how thread pools improve performance when handling multiple requests.

+---

+## Data Sharing Between Threads

+### Synchronized Usage

+Two ways to control access to shared resources:

+1. **Synchronized methods**
+   Only one thread can run the method at a time on the same object.

+2. **Synchronized blocks**
+   Locks only the required part of the code (critical section).

+Note: The synchronized mechanism is reentrant, meaning a thread can enter other synchronized blocks that it already owns.

+---

+### Atomic Operations

+Operations that happen in a single, safe step:

+- All object reference assignments
+- Primitive types such as int, short, byte, char, float, boolean

+Not atomic:

+- long
+- double

+Use the `volatile` keyword to make long and double atomic.

+---

+### Metrics Aggregation

+Shows how to measure execution time of important operations, used for performance monitoring.

+---

+### Race Conditions

+A race condition happens when:

+- Multiple threads access the same shared data
+- At least one thread modifies the data
+- Improper timing leads to incorrect results

+Usually caused by non-atomic operations.

+---

+### Data Races

+Happen when the compiler or CPU reorders instructions to improve performance, leading to unexpected results in multithreaded programs.

+---

+### Deadlocks

+- **Deadlock example**
+  Shows how two threads can get stuck waiting on each other.

+- **Deadlock prevention**
+  Techniques for avoiding deadlocks.

+---

+## Advanced Locking

+### ReentrantLock

+Provides more control than synchronized:

+- Can check which thread owns the lock
+- Can check if other threads are waiting
+- Supports fair locking
+- Suitable for complex locking requirements

+Examples:

+- User interface reading and writing shared data
+- Read/Write locks for read-heavy operations

+---

+## Inter-Thread Communication

+- **Semaphores**
+  Control access to limited resources.

+- **Condition variables**
+  Allow threads to wait and notify each other.

+- **Matrix Multiplication Example**
+  Demonstrates producer–consumer communication.

+---

+## Lock-Free Programming

+Java provides atomic classes that help in writing lock-free code.

+- **Lock-Free Stack**
+  A stack implementation that avoids locking and improves performance.

+---

+## Future Additions

+More examples will be added, including:

+- Executors and thread pools
+- Futures and callables
+- Concurrency utilities
+- Parallel streams
+- Advanced real-world scenarios

+---

+## Contributions

+Suggestions and contributions are welcome.
+This repository is created for learning and knowledge sharing.